Statue of Nelson Mandela, Parliament Square: History

 In April 2007, Westminster City Council completed a further review of possible locations for the statue.
 It was decided to locate the statue in Parliament Square alongside the statues of other important figures including Abraham Lincoln, Benjamin Disraeli, Jan Smuts, and Churchill.
+Mandela had secretly visited London in the 1960s, and on seeing the statue of Jan Smuts in Parliament Square had joked with Oliver Tambo that perhaps there would be statues of them replacing it one day.

 The statue was unveiled by British Prime Minister Gordon Brown on 29 August 2007, in a ceremony held in Parliament Square.
 Among the attendees were Mandela, his wife Graça Machel, and Livingstone.
-In a speech, Mandela said that it fulfilled a dream for there to be a statue of a black man in Parliament Square.
+In a speech, Mandela said that it fulfilled a dream for there to be a statue of a black man in Parliament Square, and that "Though this statue is of one man, it should in actual fact symbolise all those who have resisted oppression, especially in my country".

-The statue was temporarily covered up in June 2020 after protesters defaced a statue of Winston Churchill, attempted to vandalise The Cenotaph in London, and pulled down a statue of Edward Colston was in Bristol during the Black Lives Matter protests.
+The statue was temporarily covered up in June 2020 after protesters defaced a statue of Winston Churchill, attempted to vandalise The Cenotaph in London, and pulled down a statue of Edward Colston in Bristol during the Black Lives Matter protests.
 Far-right group Britain First called for the statue of Mandela to be "torn down".